Seeking apps for new drivers? Smart Family can help.

 What is the Smart Family app?

-Smart Family is a mobile app for parents to monitor how family members use their smartphones and track their location.
+Smart Family is a mobile app for parents to monitor how family members use their smartphones and to track their locations.
 Parents can set content filters to block specific websites or inappropriate content, monitor the phone’s battery, see their child’s location in near real time and set time limits on Wi-Fi and data access.

 How to set up Driving Insights to monitor your teen’s driving